Skip to search results

 Cohort summary — bimodal distribution

-Lenders with n ≥ 50 funded variable 7(a) in FY23–25, grouped by flip-rate cohort.
-Pure flippers price 64 bps higher than hold-to-maturity peers on average and originate at 2.2× the mean loan size.
-The middle is the thinnest cohort — the bimodal thesis holds.
+Lenders with n ≥ 50 funded variable 7(a) in FY23–25, grouped by sale-rate cohort.
+Lenders in the 90%+ sale cohort price 64 bps higher on average than hold-to-maturity peers and originate at 2.2× the mean loan size.
+The mixed middle (5–50%) is the thinnest cohort, consistent with the bimodal distribution visible in Chart 6A.

-Cohort (flip %)LendersTotal loansMean rateMean spreadMean avg size
+Cohort (sale %)LendersTotal loansMean rateMean spreadMean avg size

 0-5% (hold-to-maturity)8954,5719.88%P+1.908%$456K